 School chaplains make a valuable contribution to the social, emotional and spiritual wellbeing of school communities across Western Australia.
 This might include support and guidance about ethics, values, relationships and spiritual issues, and helping students engage with the broader community.
 They are part of the school’s pastoral care team.

-Amanda has a webpage containing plenty of information.
+Di has a webpage containing plenty of information.
 It can be accessed here.